 In addition to focusing on insurers that provide options specific to small businesses, look for companies that offer fast online quotes, competitive pricing, highly-rated insurance, and have received industry accolades.

 If you need more guidance on choosing a worker’s comp policy provider, check out our resources on how to find the best workers’ compensation insurance for your company, as well as how to prepare for getting a workers’ comp quote.

 Why is having workers’ compensation insurance the best choice for subcontractors?

-Having workers’ compensation insurance is a wise business decision for subcontractors and independent contractors for several reasons.
-You may choose to get workers’ compensation coverage if:
+Having workers’ compensation insurance is a wise (and necessary) business decision for subcontractors and independent contractors for several reasons.
+You may need to get workers’ compensation coverage if:

-You simply want to reduce your liability and protect your business assets.
+- You want to reduce your liability and protect your business assets.

-If you’re interested in learning more about workers’ compensation, see our Workers’ Comp 101 resources.
+If you’re interested in learning more about workers’ compensation, see our Workers’ Comp 101 resource section.